buildbot/buildbot/master/docs/manual/customization.rst

 This observer is given all text as it is emitted from the command, and has the opportunity to parse that output incrementally.

-There are a number of pre-built :class:`LogObserver` classes that you can choose from (defined in :mod:`buildbot.process.buildstep`, and of course you can subclass them to add further customization.
+There are a number of pre-built :class:`~buildbot.process.logobserver.LogObserver` classes that you can choose from (defined in :mod:`buildbot.process.buildstep`, and of course you can subclass them to add further customization.
 The :class:`LogLineObserver` class handles the grunt work of buffering and